avoloshko/algorithms/README.md

 # Algorithms
-The reop contains implementations of some popular algorithms.
+The repo contains implementations of some popular algorithms.

 ## Cryptography
 * File Digest